 NCVO, Society Building, 8 All Saints Street, London, N1 9RL

-Fozia Yamin, the second William Plowden fellow, is giving a seminar to share some of her conclusions from the report she has written during the Fellowship, which she held at the Department of Government, LSE.
+Fozia Yamin, the second William Plowden fellow, gave a seminar to share some of her conclusions from the report she wrote during the Fellowship, which she held at the Department of Government, LSE.

-The seminar will be held at NCVO, Society Building, 8 All Saints Street, London, N1 9RL at 6pm for 6.30pm and is open to all.
-If you would like to attend please notify Teresa.firstname.lastname@example.org.
-The seminar will be followed by a small reception.
+The seminar was held at NCVO, Society Building, 8 All Saints Street, London, N1 9RL at 6pm for 6.30pm and is open to all.

 Squeezed in the middle?